-Richard Butler Middle School students are placed in a setting that best meets their social, physical and educational needs.
-Students will be promoted to the next grade level when they have: completed all of the necessary educational requirements of that grade and have achieved academic objectives.
-Classroom teachers will make recommendations to the building principal on those students that should be promoted and those that should be retained.
-Students who fail more than one class for the year will be required to attend summer school at the cost of the parent/guardian or will be retained in the previous grade until grade level academic requirements are met.
+Students at the PreK-4 level are placed in a setting that best meets their social, physical and educational needs.
+Students in these grades will be promoted to the next grade level when they have: completed all of the necessary educational requirements of that grade, have achieved academic objectives for that grade, and are socially, emotionally and physically ready for the next grade.
+Classroom teachers will recommend to the building principal those students that should be promoted and those that should be retained.